Author: Ernie Vallery

 Photo Study II

-[Ebal’s Plea eighteen of thirty-two]
+[Ebal’s Plea eighteen of thirty]

 Our photo study begins.